Skip to main content

 • Exception requests are processed.

-• Third party risk assessment is complete (for vendor-supported systems).
+• Third-Party Risk Management (TPRM) assessment is complete (for vendor-supported systems).

 • Business Associate Agreement and/or the Data Addendum is executed (for vendor-supported systems).